page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 More full prop trading firm reviews: FTMO, Lux Trading, Fidelcrest, Blufx, The 5%ers.

-Best of’s: Best Prop Firms of 2023, Best Prop Firms for Stocks, Best Prop Firms for Beginners
+Best of’s: Best Prop Firms of 2024, Best Prop Firms for Stocks, Best Prop Firms for Beginners, Prop firm promos and discounts.

 1. I am looking into taking the Trading Combine.
 I have a few questions.
 I have seen places where you pay out 80%and places where you pay 90% after funding which is it?
 I have a lifetime Nija trader platform.
 I will be doing the 150,000 dollars Combine if I decide to do it.
 Do you have larger plans, if I get started and make consistent profit.
 I know how to trade, I trade only RTY.
 I think you could help me have greater discipline and could fund me to be able to reach a monthly goal of minimum of 20k a month.
 Looking forward to hearing back from you.
 Thanks Stan